-The complex social and economic situation causes families to struggle to stay together and children to end up without parental care.
-The absence of a steady source of income means that families cannot meet their needs and those of their children.
-Not only do children lack nutritious food, but they also fail to receive an education which will give them the chance to break the cycle of poverty as they grow older.
+Kara is located in the north of the Togolese Republic, in the poorest region of the country.
+The majority of the more than 100,000 inhabitants live off farming, mostly for to feed themselves and their families.
+The complex social and economic situation causes families to struggle to stay together and children often end up without parental care.
+Not only do children lack nutritious food, but they also fail to receive an education, which will give them the chance to break the cycle of poverty as they grow older.